 Most cereals and orange juices are now available with added calcium as well.

 Exercise helps strengthen your bones.
-Whatever the form, physical activity helps slow age-related bone loss and can slightly improve bone density in some cases.
+Whatever the form, physical activity helps slow down age-related bone loss and can slightly improve bone density in some cases.

 Exercise can also help improve your posture and balance, lowering your risk of falls.
 Fewer falls can mean fewer fractures.
+Examples of balance exercises include walking backward, doing lunges, and walking on uneven surfaces.